IRS Form 1099-S - A Complete Overview

 - Provide sufficient details to identify the property.

-Each signatory must keep a copy of the agreement for four years.
+Each signatory must keep a copy of the agreement for a period of four years.

 Bandit Tip: For each real estate transaction, it is really important to ensure that only one individual is responsible for filing Form 1099-S, and only one Form 1099-S is submitted for each transferor.